JeremyMet/matrix_bot/README.md

-# Matrix OS
+# Matrix_Bot

-Matrix OS is a simple Python program that facilitates service deployment across Matrix Rooms.
+Matrix_Bot is a simple Python program that facilitates service deployment across Matrix Rooms.
 Services (or modules) are Python scripts which process room sent messages.
 For instance, a message can ask a given module *A* to print out the current weather.
 Module *A* will then interpret the order and return the desired information.
-Matrix OS is mainly a small framework for "chat bot".
+Matrix_Bot is mainly a small framework for "chat bot".

 ## How does it work ?